py-sdl/py-sdl2/doc/faq.rst

 ---------------
 ... my script fails and complains that a SDL2 library could not be found!

    Do you have the libraries properly installed?
-Did you follow the operating system's way of installing or registering libraries?
+If on macOS or Windows, try running ``pip install pysdl2-dll`` and opening a fresh terminal to fix the problem.
+If on Linux or similar, did you follow the operating system's way of installing or registering libraries?
 If you placed the libraries in some folder, make sure that the ``PYSDL2_DLL_PATH`` environment variable points to the correct location.